up-n-atom/8311/docs/posts/accessing-the-ont.md

 * [Static Route](#static-route)

-:    A workaround used only in cases where Policy-Based Routing (PBR) is restricted, such as with UniFi OS or various
+:    A workaround used only in cases where manual Source NAT (SNAT) is restricted or non-existent, such as with
-     TP-Link offerings.
+     UniFi OS or various TP-Link offerings.

 Before configuration, you must identify the ONT's management IP and subnet using manufacturer documentation, online sources, or a network scanning tool.